Design-Build Then and Now: SmithGroup at the Forefront

 One of the most intriguing reasons behind why I wanted to work for SmithGroup was that they are the oldest operating architecture and engineering firm in the country.
-Founded in 1853 by Sheldon Smith in Detroit, the firm has gone through many permutations and has expanded nationwide to encompass a variety of practices and disciplines.
+Founded in 1853 by Sheldon Smith, the firm has gone through many permutations and has expanded nationwide to encompass a variety of practices and disciplines.
 Being a fan of history, I wanted to delve a bit more into the story of SmithGroup, and eagerly jumped into the book Smith, Hinchman & Grylls: 125 Years of Architecture and Engineering.
 I was pleasantly surprised to find that, while established as a traditional firm, the firm has been an innovator time and again throughout its history, from being one of the early adopters of solar power to designing some of the first research labs in the country.
 One particular topic, however, jumped out at me as a differentiator: construction management.

 For several decades, organizations in Southern California have been learning to adapt to the design-build delivery methodology—often with some growing pains.
 As many projects today follow this process, I believe that we have become accustomed to its in’s and out’s and are creating very successful projects.
 I have had the privilege of working on four design-build projects so far, two of which are under construction and will be completed in much less time than a building constructed via a traditional design-bid-build approach.
 Design-build has been on the rise for some time but has gained considerable traction here in Los Angeles and many other areas.
 Where did it start?
 Who thought of it first?
 Often, I think it’s hard to trace these ideas, as they tend to come about organically over time.
 Then I stumbled upon this passage from a book I was reading: